oxidecomputer/iddqd/crates/iddqd/README.md

 license](LICENSE-MIT).

 Portions adapted from [The Rust Programming Language](https://github.com/rust-lang/rust) and used under the MIT and Apache 2.0 licenses.
 The Rust Programming Language is (c) The Rust Project Contributors.

+Portions adapted from [hashbrown](https://github.com/rust-lang/hashbrown) and used under the MIT and Apache 2.0 licenses. hashbrown is (c) 2016-2025 Amanieu d'Antras and others.